isabellecda/writeups/TryHackMe/Brainstorm/README.md

 ![nctarget](imgs/nctarget.png?raw=true)

 They are probably the same!
-Now it was time to test for some buffer overflow vulnerabilites.
+Now it was time to test for some buffer overflow vulnerabilities.

 During my studies I created a somewhat generic Python script to ease this type of test:
 * ig-buffer-overflow.py: https://github.com/isabellecda/cyber-scripts/tree/main/buffer-overflow